Skip to content ↓

 We use the National Curriculum 2014 to plan the learning of pupils and the expectations for each year group.
 The Science subject leader alongside SLT ensures, through monitoring, that the expectations are sufficiently high to match the curriculum, include chemistry, biology and physics and cover all elements of scientific enquiry.

-Science is taught weekly, following the PZAZ curriculum.
-It is planned in blocks, to ensure that children have an immersive and comprehensive learning experience.
+Science is taught weekly, following the Co-op Academy Trust’s Science curriculum, which is based on the National Curriculum.
+It is organised in sequentially planned units, to ensure that children have an immersive and comprehensive learning experience.
 Science is progressive and built upon to support retention and recall.
-Teachers use science overlearning PowerPoints at the beginning of every lesson to ensure that children regularly revise learning from previous units of science (previous lessons, previous units from that year group and knowledge from the previous year groups.)
+Teachers use science overlearning PowerPoints at the beginning of every lesson to ensure that children regularly revise learning from previous units of science (this is also an opportunity to revisit misconceptions and gaps in learning which have been identified by end of unit quizzes).
 This is recorded on individual whiteboards and used for assessment for learning purposes.

 Units consist of a balance between acquiring knowledge and working scientifically: planning experiments, gathering data, scientific enquiry and evaluating experiments.
-Practical learning opportunities should be evident in every lesson to embed scientific concepts.
-Teachers will model expected outcomes and examples of working scientifically, asking questions and evaluating experiments.
-All lessons are adapted to meet the needs of all learners and all work is recorded in a child’s science book.
+Practical learning opportunities are planned within every lesson to embed scientific concepts: these are based on the Primary Science Teaching Trust enquiry types.
+All lessons are adapted to meet the needs of all learners and work is recorded in a child’s science book.

 Post assessments are used to check the retention of knowledge.
 These are stuck into books and marked by the teacher.